 We pulled out of Raleigh the morning of Aug 8th.
 We had loaded everything we still owned into our car.
 The good old Subaru looked like it was ready to burst at the seams.
-We stood there on the parking lot staring at the car, everything we owned packed like a futomaki.
+We stood there in the parking lot staring at the car, everything we owned packed like a futomaki.
 Barely recognizable things plastered against the car’s windows staring out back at us.
 We had gotten rid of most of our belongings, yet it felt like we still had too much stuff.
 At that point, there really was not much else to do but trust that we have made the right decisions on which ones to keep.

-We pointed the GPS to Phoenix, put on an audio book, and off we went.
+We pointed the GPS to Phoenix, put on an audiobook, and off we went.

-On the first day we drove across five states to a town just outside of Jackson Mississippi.
+On the first day, we drove across five states to a town just outside of Jackson Mississippi.
 Approximately 11 hours on the road.
 I had envisioned this road trip to be leisurely, with many serendipitous stops, if not mere whim.
 After all, we should have had all the time in the world.
 Yet we were content to just let the miles get behind us and not worry about missing out on attractions.

 The next day we stopped at a Wal-Mart.
-While we were there Trin turned to me and said “Should we get some homeless packets?” (bottled water, applesauce, granola bars, and crackers – packed up together to hand out to homeless people we pass).
+While we were there Trin turned to me and said: “Should we get some homeless packets?” (bottled water, applesauce, granola bars, and crackers – packed up together to hand out to homeless people we pass).
 I said sure, then we headed over to the gallon jugs of water, “Oh,” I said ”you mean supplies for us?” and we both laughed at this irony.

 When we walk through a store now I look at everything differently.
 I don’t need or want anything.
-When I see something beautiful or very useful I don’t feel a need to posses it.
+When I see something beautiful or very useful I don’t feel a need to possess it.
 I admire and enjoy it right where it is, and it is freeing.